Jmodhiambo/alx-interview/README.md

-Readme file the alx-interview repo
+Readme file the alx-interview repo.